chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Description of the Case
 -----------------------

-This example simulates the spouting of spherical particles in air in a cylinder.
-As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_, we use ``lethe-particles`` to fill the bed with particles, and ``lethe-fluid-particles`` as the CFD-DEM solver.
+This example simulates the spouting of spherical particles in a cylinder.
+As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_, we use ``lethe-particles`` to fill the bed with particles, and ``lethe-fluid-particles`` as the unresolved CFD-DEM solver.

 -------------------
 DEM Parameter File
 -------------------

-Here, we will focus only on the parts that have been modified compared to  `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_.
-It is also strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM parameters.
+Here, we will focus only on the parts that have been modified compared to the `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-bed.html>`_ example.
+It is also strongly recommended to visit the `DEM parameters <../../../parameters/dem/dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM parameters.

 Mesh
 ~~~~~